 Sporting Dog Training

 Though less common as a modern hunting dog, the Basenji's original use was for flushing game into nets for hunters.
 Sporting dog training isn't out of the question for this athletic breed, but the Basenji may be more difficult to train than other hunting breeds.
-They're known to roam and have a mind of their own, so training may be more difficult—but with patience, the Basenji can be a good companion for small game hunting.
+They're known to roam and have a mind of their own, but with patience, you may transform your Basenji into a good companion for small game hunting.

 What is Fanconi Syndrome?